deduce-dev/dac-man/docs/use/plugins.md

 !!! example
     An example showing how to use custom scripts for data change analysis can be found [here](../../examples/script).

-In addition, the Dac-Man plug-in framework allows users to implement their own plug-ins for comparing files and datasets of different types and formats.

 ## Configuring plug-in selection for specific file types

 The criteria used by Dac-Man to automatically select the plug-in to use for each file content comparison is based on the file type.